Why Relationship Advice For Women Is Different From Men’s

 Bottom line, regarding relationship advice, we all want to be loved and accepted.
 How we go about getting that need satisfied is unique for every individual.
 We are all on the path of learning how to open our hearts to each other even if we don’t realize it.
 This plays out in complex and fascinating ways within relationships, especially between the opposite sexes.

 Men and women ARE different.
 Relationship advice for women IS going to be flavored differently than relationship advice for men.
-My teacher once told me, the road bump for men, in relationship, is their ego and the road bump for women is their emotions.
+My teacher once told me, the road bump for men, regarding a relationship, is their ego and the road bump for women is their emotions.

 Men and Their Ego